 It is evident that the mass distribution is very similar in the faint Thebe ring extension and in the Thebe ring, while it is much steeper in the Amalthea ring.
-One has to keep in mind, however, that this steeper slope is dominated by the leftmost two bins of the distribution for masses $5 \times 10^{-16} - 5 \times 10^{-17}$ kg which required the largest corrections for noise removal and incomplete transmission.
+One has to keep in mind, however, that this steeper slope is dominated by the leftmost two bins of the distribution for masses $\sim 5 \times 10^{-16} - 5 \times 10^{-17}$ kg which required the largest corrections for noise removal and incomplete transmission.
 Although these bins required the largest corrections we are convinced that the strong excess in small grains is real.

-The slopes of the differential mass distributions given by $d\log N(m)/d\log m \propto m^{\gamma}$ (with N(m) being the number of particles per logarithmic mass interval) for the individual ring regions are listed in Table 2.
-While the slopes of the Thebe ring and Thebe extension are well reproduced by power laws the slope for the Amalthea ring is not very well described by a power law.
+The slopes of the incremental mass distributions (Colwell, 1993) given by $\Delta \log N(m) / \Delta \log m \propto m^{\gamma}$ (with N(m) being the number of particles per logarithmic mass interval) for the individual ring regions are listed in Table 2.
+While the slopes of the Thebe ring and Thebe extension are well reproduced by power laws the slope for the Amalthea ring is poorly described by a power law.

 Note that in all histograms the leftmost bin is lower than the next one at higher masses.
-This is a well known effect (Krüger et al., 2006, their Fig. 6) and is most likely due to the fact that the sensitivity threshold of the dust instrument may not be sharp.
+This is a well-known effect (Krüger et al., 2006, their Fig. 6) and is most likely due to the fact that the sensitivity threshold of the dust instrument may not be sharp.
 We therefore did not include the leftmost bin in the fitting of power law slopes to the mass distributions.

-Interestingly, the slopes tend to steepen significantly when going from the outer to the inner ring regions.
-This is due to the weakening of electromagnetic forces in the vicinity of synchronous orbit $(2.25 R_J)$ - small particles that are expelled from the Thebe ring cannot be ejected from the Amalthea ring (Hamilton and Burns, 1993; Hamilton and Krüger, 2008).
+Interestingly, the slopes tend to steepen significantly when going from the outer to the inner ring regions (although ignoring the two leftmost bins in the distribution for the Amalthea ring would make this distribution similar to the one for the Thebe ring).
+This is due to the weakening of electromagnetic forces in the vicinity of synchronous orbit $(2.25R_J)$ -small particles that can be